stacks-network/stacks/tutorials/README.md

 - image: /images/tutorials/multi-player-storage.png
 - description: Build a decentralized micro-blogging app using multi-player Gaia storage.

+### Managing Data with Gaia

+- urlSlug: managing-data-with-gaia
+- image: /images/tutorials/managing-data-with-gaia.png
+- description: This series will focus on teaching you to think like a Blockstack developer working with Gaia.

 ### Blockstack Todo

 - urlSlug: todo-list